 What is it?

 Power drops from the US-spec 204 to 184bhp, but the same 195lb ft of torque arrives at a lower speed.
-Real-world driveability is the aim, helped by longer gearing in the six-speed gearbox which benefits economy and cruising refinement.
+Real-world driveability is the aim, helped by longer gearing in the six-speed manual gearbox which benefits economy and cruising refinement.
 Direct injection means the compression ratio can stay efficiently high at 9.5:1, and the turbocharger is a twin-scroll unit better able to make use of exhaust pulses.

 Firmer dampers, bigger front brakes, 18in wheels and revised settings for the electric power steering, intended to make it feel more naturally weighted, complete the mechanical changes.
 Deeper valances, an extended rear spoiler, round front foglights and a central pair of exhaust pipes identify the Turbo, along with the option (£525) of matt metallic grey paint.

 What's it like to drive?

 A regular Veloster feels a bit flat at low revs and frantic at high revs.
 The turbocharged engine transforms the whole car, with a keen, precise and practically lag-free pull from low revs.
 Its torque delivery is strong and impressively linear, though once you’re past 5000rpm its delivery tails off a little and its vocals become quite thrashy.
 Overall, the engine is pleasing in its power delivery but unsatisfying in soundtrack, and the car’s increasingly big American tuning scene surely has ways of better matching noise to sensations with a sports exhaust.

 Ultimate acceleration isn't very special – the claim is 8.4sec to 62mph – but you can cover ground very quickly in this car thanks to its strong mid-range energy and confident overtaking ability.
 No sporting Hyundai (not a broad canon, it must be said) has felt as rapid and capable as this one.